mihirchakradeo/carla/Docs/CONTRIBUTING.md

 #### What should I know before I get started?

-Check out the ["CARLA Design"](carla_design.md) document to get an idea on the different modules that compose CARLA, and chose the most appropriate one to hold the new feature.
+Check out the ["CARLA Design"](index.md)<!-- @todo --> document to get an idea on the different modules that compose CARLA, and chose the most appropriate one to hold the new feature.
 We are aware the developers documentation is still scarce, please ask us in case of doubt, and of course don't hesitate to improve the current documentation if you feel confident enough.

 #### Are there any examples in CARLA to see how Unreal programming works?